-Change in the obligations relating to time value, the effect of the decommissioning date having come one year closer, is recorded as a financial expense.
+A change in the liability relating to its time value — the effect of the decommissioning date having come one year closer — is recorded as a financial expense.

 Inventories of spare parts and operating materials are valued at the lower of acquisition cost according to the FIFO principle, or net realisable value.
 Spare parts of insignificant value for use in connection with operating oil or gas fields are expensed at the time of acquisition.
 Spare parts of significant value are recorded as inventory at the time of acquisition and expensed when they are used in operations.
 Petoro takes a point of departure in the operators’ assessments made as regards which materials should be capitalised and which expensed.

 Accounts receivable are recognised at face value in the balance sheet less a provision for expected loss.
-Loss allocations are made on the basis of individual evaluations of each receivable.
+This provision is based on an individual assessment of each debtor.

 Current liabilities are recognised at face value.